Coach-Me-Mobile/InnerWorldApp/infrastructure/README.md

 ---

-**This infrastructure is production-ready for teen VR conversations with emotional intelligence, real-time chat, and optimized cost structure.
+**This infrastructure is production-ready for teen VR conversations with user context intelligence, real-time chat, and optimized cost structure.
 Scales efficiently from MVP ($2.3K/month) to enterprise deployment ($182K/month) with excellent economies of scale.**